asid61/Anand_FRC/README.md

 # PYR FAQ
 This repository contains the code used for the PYR series.
 Below is a FAQ containined many commonly-asked questions for programming robots with Talons and Victors.
+Note that if Talon.xxx or Victor.xxx is used in a method call, the configuration can be used with either motor controller unless otherwise specified.

 - [PYR FAQ](#pyr-faq)
 - [Open-loop commands](#open-loop-commands)